Sixth Florida Infantry Battalion

 An historian of the unit lists an additional two men as having deserted during the battle.
 A company-by-company casualty total compiled by the same historian (broken down by company as it existed when it was the Ninth Florida Infantry Regiment) is as follows:

-The death of Colonel Pearson left the 9th Regiment with no field officers, except Colonel Martin.
+The death of Lieutenant Colonel Pearson left the 9th Regiment with no field officers, except Colonel Martin.
 An attempt was made to have outsiders appointed to these positions, but Colonel Martin objected on the ground that Captains in his regiment had earned promotion and were entitled to the offices.
-For some reason the War Department failed to make these deserved promotions, and the 9th Regiment served to the close of the war without either Lieutenant Colonel or Major.
+For some reason the War Department failed to make these deserved promotions, and the 9th Regiment served to the close of the war without either a Lieutenant Colonel or Major.

-Early in February, 1865 the 9th was engaged at Hatcher's Run, opposing the Federal attempt to extend their line of battle.
+Early in February 1865, the 9th was engaged at Hatcher's Run, opposing the Federal attempt to extend their line of battle.

-The Brigade then was ordered to winter quarters but before reaching them received orders to return to reinforce General Gordon south of Hatcher's Run.
-In this engagement the Brigade numbered but 3,500 effective men.
+The Brigade then was ordered to winter quarters, but before reaching them received orders to return to reinforce General Gordon south of Hatcher's Run.
+In this engagement, the Brigade numbered but 3,500 effective men.
 After a charge the enemy fled in confusion, and night ended the battle.

 The field officers of the 6th Battalion/9th Regiment Florida were Colonel John M. Martin, Major Pickens B. Bird, and Acting Colonel Robert B. Thomas.
 The regiment served with Perry's-Finegan's Brigade, Anderson's-Mahone's Division, 3rd Army Corps, Army of Northern Virginia.

 David Pearce (cdpearce@wizard.com) provided most of the history of the 6th Battalion/9th Regiment that appears above.
-He also provided information on his great grandfather, James Washington Pearce, who served with the 6th Florida Battalion from February 11, 1863 through April 7, 1865.

-Letters of Pvt.
-James R. Terrell, Company F
+Letters of Pvt James Terrell, Company F

 6th Florida Battalion Reenacting Units

-(Please inform Webmaster of new additions, changes in URLs or KIA links.)
+(Please inform Webmaster of new additions, changes in URLs or dead links.)

 ?